-I. Responsibilities of Scientists

-(Basic Responsibilities of Scientists)

-1 Scientists shall recognize that they are responsible for assuring the quality of the specialized knowledge and skills that they themselves create, and for using their expert knowledge, skills and experience to contribute to the health and welfare of humankind, the safety and security of society and the sustainability of the global environment.

-(Attitude of Scientists)

-2 Scientists shall always make judgments and act with honesty and integrity, endeavoring to maintain and improve their own expertise, abilities and skills, and shall make the utmost effort to scientifically and objectively demonstrate the accuracy and validity of the knowledge they create through scientific research.

-(Scientists in Society)

-3 Scientists shall recognize that scientific autonomy is upheld by public trust and the mandate of the people, understand the relationships between science, technology, society, and the natural environment from a wideranging perspective, and act in an appropriate manner.

-(Research that Answers to Social Wishes)

-4 Scientists shall recognize that they are responsible for answering to the wishes of society to investigate into truths and to achieve various issues.
-When using research funds that are to be provided for establishing the research environment and for conducting research scientists shall always recognize that such broad social expectations exist.

-(Accountability and Disclosure)

-5 Scientists shall strive to disclose and actively explain the roles and significance of their own research, evaluate the possible effects of their research on people, society and the environment as well as the changes that their research might engender, neutrally and objectively disclose the results of this evaluation, and build a constructive dialogue with society.

-(Dual Use of Scientific Research Outcomes)

-6 Scientists shall recognize that there exist possibilities that their research results, contrary to their own intentions, may be used for destructive actions, and shall select appropriate means and methods as allowed by society in conducting research and publicizing the results.
+Basic Responsibilities of Scientists Scientists shall recognize that they are responsible for assuring the quality of the specialized knowledge and skills that they themselves create, and for using their expert knowledge, skills and experience to contribute to the health and welfare of humankind, the safety and security of society and the sustainability of the global environment.
+Attitude of Scientists 2 Scientists shall always make judgments and act with honesty and integrity, endeavoring to maintain and improve their own expertise, abilities and skills, and shall make the utmost effort to scientifically and objectively demonstrate the accuracy and validity of the knowledge they create through scientific research.
+I Responsibilities of Scientists Scientists in Society 3 Scientists shall recognize that scientific autonomy is upheld by public trust and the mandate of the people understand the relationships between science technology, society, and the natural environment from a wide-ranging perspective, and act in an appropriate manner.
+Research that Answers to Social Wishes 4 Scientists shall recognize that they are responsible for answering to the wishes of society to investigate into truths and to achieve various issues.
+When using research funds that are to be provided for establishing the research environment and for conducting research scientists shall always recognize that such broad socia expectations exist.
+Accountability and Disclosure 5 Scientists shall strive to disclose and actively explain the roles and significance of their own research, evaluate the possible effects of their research on people, society and the environment as well as the changes that their research might engender, neutrally and objectively disclose the results of this evaluation, and build a constructive dialogue with society.
+Dual Use of Scientific Research Outcomes 6 Scientists shall recognize that there exist possibilities that their research results, contrary to their own intentions, may be used for destructive actions, and shall select appropriate means and methods as allowed by society in conducting research and publicizing the results.

-"Code of Conduct for Scientists" by the Science Council of Japan: http://www.scj.go.jp/ja/scj/kihan/ ["For the Sound Development of Science - The Attitude of a Conscientious Scientist -" by the Japan Society for the Promotion of Science (JSPS)]
+["For the Sound Development of Science - The Attitude of a Conscientious Scientist -" by the Japan Society for the Promotion of Science (JSPS)]